 These 5 NFL coaches are on the hot seat entering 2023 season

-Five NFL head coaches who are on the hot seat entering 2023 originally appeared on NBC Sports Philadelphia
+Five NFL head coaches who are on the hot seat entering 2023 originally appeared on NBC Sports Boston

 Every NFL team now has a head coach entering the 2023 offseason.